 Before building the firmware, a target platform must be configured.
 The easiest way to do it is to copy a platform file into the myfirmware > dropins folder.
-Such file usually ends with .jpf.
-For other ways to setup the input platform to build a firmware see Change the Platform used to Build the Firmware and the Virtual Device.
+Such file usually ends with .jpf .
+For other ways to setup the input platform to build a firmware see MicroEJ Platform Selection.